What is SIRVA?

 Shoulder Injury Related to Vaccine Administration (SIRVA) is one possible adverse event that might follow any vaccination administered into the shoulder.
 Reports of SIRVA have been growing in number for years, until it was just recently added to the Vaccine Injury Table.
 Shoulder injuries are now linked to 13 of the 17 vaccines on that table - a list which only stands to grow over time.
 SIRVA occurs when any vaccine is improperly injected into the deltoid muscles of the shoulder and injures either the shoulder joint or the fluid-filled bursa beneath the muscle.

 SIRVA is an umbrella term which aims to incorporate a number of possible reactions.
-According to Widman Law Firm's medical of councel, Dr. Ken Del Vecchio (MD, JD), these reactions include, but may not be limited to:
+According to Widman Law Firm, these reactions include, but may not be limited to:

 - Bursitis (inflammation of the bursa);

 - Adhesive Capsulitis ("frozen shoulder");

 - Tearing of the rotator cuff;

 Severe pain and long-term paralysis could be expected as symptoms of some of these ailments, compromising one's ability to work and, therefore, quality of life and well being.
 With Acute Calcific Bursitis, following an injury to the bursa, calcium salts form and spell agony for the afflicted.
 With Adhesive Capsulitis, the joint capsule thickens and restricts movement and adhesions may form during periods of immobility.
 And, as with any vaccine, a non-sterile environment might lead to a bacterial invasion and subsequent infection.